 6. Transfer the dough to your parchment lined dish.
 Press down evenly until the dough is distributed evenly and is fairly flat on the surface.

 7. Bake for 35 minutes until lightly golden around edges.
-Let rest for 60 minutes before cutting.
+Let rest for at least 60 minutes before cutting.
 The cooler they are the easier they will be to cut and serve.
 I only keep them on the counter for 1 day.
 If they last longer than this, please put in a sealed container in the fridge or you can freeze them for later use.